vzunguyen/weather-project/README.md

-## Data Science Project Template
+## Weather Prediction Model Project

-You can use this template to structure your Python data science projects.
-It is based on [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
+This project is using template based on [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).

+The origin of this template is from this [repo](https://github.com/daveebbelaar/data-science-template).